-The deck of your roof lays on the truss frame.
+The deck of your roof lies on the truss frame.
 The deck serves as the foundation for the rest of the roof.
-Contractors use sturdy material such as steel, concrete, cement, and plywood for roofing decks.
+Modern construction most commonly uses wooden 7/16” OSB (oriented strand board) as decking, though older homes may have different material.
 Your deck should not be visible after construction.

-Roof shingles are the top later of your roof’s defense against the elements.
+Roof shingles are the top layer of your roof’s defense against the elements.
 Your choice of shingles should take both function and aesthetics into consideration.
 Common types of shingles include:

-• Wood: Wood shingles have long life expectancy if cared for properly.
-They require more maintenance and take longer to install than most shingles.
+- Cedar (shingles/shakes): Wood shingles have long life expectancy and excellent breathability.
+They require more maintenance and take longer to install than most other shingles.

 A roofing curb is a kind of flashing, which elevates and supports external structures.
 Some of these structures include: